Introduction to Minneapolis, Minnesota

 Minneapolis at Night

 After decades of being thought of across America as a cold, dull area, Minneapolis is now recognized as one of the country's hippest cities.
-With a nightlife that doesn't take a back seat to any of America's larger cities, Minneapolis ranked #14 on Forbes Magazine's List of the Best Cities For Singles.
 The Warehouse District and First Avenue Area, made famous by Prince (a Minneapolis native) in Purple Rain, are loaded with good restaurants, trendy bars and clubs offering great music.
 The St. Paul offers a quieter scene.